cronosun/abin/README.md

 * [tests/usage_8_send_sync.rs](tests/usage_8_send_sync.rs): Synchronized (`Send + Sync`) and non-synchronized binaries / strings.
 * [tests/usage_9_re_integration.rs](tests/usage_9_re_integration.rs): Re-integration (also see *Questions and Answers*)

+## Maturity

+It's quite young (development started in October 2020).
+The main functionality has been implemented.
+Things I might do:

+ * API refinement.
+ * Tests using `loom` / rayon / more tests.

 ## Questions and Answers

 **There's already other crates with similar functionality, why another one? / Features**